Pinocchio (1968 film): Production

+Before filming began, Geppetto was initially to be portrayed by Art Carney.

 Pinocchio was recorded on videotape at NBC's Brooklyn Studio.

 Noone was fitted with a fake nose that initially was problematic for the production staff.
 Richard Lewine, the show's producer, described the problem to TV Guide:

 "Since we didn't want to cheat the audience out of seeing it grow, we hired Bil Baird to create one.
 Bil stood behind Pinocchio, out of camera range, holding the end of a rod that attached to the nose.
 When he pushed the rod, the nose, made from expandable material, lengthened.
 It worked beautifully," Lewine said.

 "But when we went on camera, we discovered that you could see the separation between the fake nose and Peter's real one.
 Two hours of work with the make-up man solved the problem, but it was worrisome," he said.

 Broadcast

 NBC aired the special on Sunday, December 8, 1968, at 7 p.m.
 Eastern Standard Time.
 It pre-empted two regular shows on NBC's schedule, The New Adventures of Huckleberry Finn and Walt Disney's Wonderful World of Color.